Wondering what are the coolest and most immersive flight simulators that are available for the Oculus Rift?

 The accuracy of real life is its most important focus and seeing how hard it is to fly it sometimes, I would agree.
 Over time you do get used to it though.

 The Oculus Rift support, as well as for HTC Vive, has been added in Dec.
 2018.
-Apart from trying to fly your glider-like plane, it has features and simulation for even G-Stress situations.
+Apart from trying to fly your glider-like plane, it has features and simulations for even G-Stress situations.
 The weather is also giving you an extra challenge in figuring out how to fly correctly.
 And, the simulation is not complete without having a complex landing.

 All this can be done in multiplayer as it has support for 64 players in one server.